mohammad6987/DNS_RDT/server/readme.md

-# DNS Server with RDT
+# Simple UDP Server with Packet Reassembly

-This Go program implements a simple DNS server designed to receive and reassemble packets.
+This Go program implements a simple UDP server designed to receive and reassemble packets.
 It uses the DNS protocol library `github.com/miekg/dns` to handle DNS messages.

 ## Code Breakdown